-Students will develop the necessary skills to measure the financial performance of a business firm from various perspectives, enabling them to assess its overall health and effectiveness They will demonstrate the ability to identify financial drivers and establish connections with operational drivers, thereby facilitating informed decision-making.
-By learning from real-life examples, students will gain insight into how performance measurement systems are applied in companies and how they help implement strategies.
-Students will be proficient in recognizing the limitations and weaknesses of management control systems, empowering them to devise effective solutions to address these deficiencies.
-Methodological competencies: Students will develop critical thinking and problem-solving skills in addition to analytical skills.
-They will be able to critically discuss concepts applied in practice and acquire the ability to transfer and apply theoretical knowledge to real-life situations.
-Social competencies: Through the interactive nature of the course, students will refine their oral and written communication skills.
+• Students will develop the necessary skills to measure the financial performance of a business firm from various perspectives, enabling them to assess its overall health and effectiveness • They will demonstrate the ability to identify financial drivers and estab-

+- They will demonstrate the ability to identify financial drivers and estab lish connections with operational drivers, thereby facilitating informed decision-making. - By learning from real-life examples, students will gain insight into how performance measurement systems are applied in companies and how they help implement strategies. - Students will be proficient in recognizing the limitations and weaknesses of management control systems, empowering them to devise effective solutions to address these deficiencies.

+- Students will develop critical thinking and problem-solving skills in addition to analytical skills. - They will be able to critically discuss concepts applied in practice and acquire the ability to transfer and apply theoretical knowledge to real-life situations.

+Through the interactive nature of the course, students will refine their oral and written communication skills.
 Furthermore, students will improve their ability to work in teams under time constraints.

-Personal competencies: Students will be equipped with the necessary knowledge and competencies to resume a role in a management control function in an internationally operating firm and become a valuable partner for operating and financial managers.
-Course-specific contributions to AoL competency goals (CG 1-6) CG1: The course is taught in English.
+Students will be equipped with the necessary knowledge and competencies to resume a role in a management control function in an internationally operating firm and become a valuable partner for operating and financial managers.

+CG1: The course is taught in English.
 By the completion of the course, students will be able to understand and articulate the most relevant terms used in practice and academia in the fields of management reporting, budgeting, performance measurement, and strategic management control in English.

 CG4: Students will develop mechanisms of problem-solving for real-life business cases in the context of management control.
 Concepts are discussed with a focus on understanding management control processes and interpreting performance measures of internationally operating business entities.
 They will solve problems of performance management in the fields of operating profitability, asset use efficiency, liquidity, financial leverage, and value creation.

 CG5: Students are required to perform mathematical calculations and analyze performance data that essentially consists of quantitative information.
 CG6: Students are introduced to the changes in management accounting and control systems through the increasing availability and capabilities of digital technology that supports managerial decision making.

-Contents/ Introduction to management accounting and management control indicative syllabus The role of a controller in a corporate function Ethical challenges in management accounting and control
+- Introduction to management accounting and management control - The role of a controller in a corporate function - · Ethical challenges in management accounting and control